futel/twilio-sip-server/README-deploy.md

 ## Get the outgoing SIP function URLs

-List the environemnts to find the environment URL.
+List the environments to find the environment URL.

     twilio serverless:list environments